rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 Motion in the tail made me glance back.
 Terry walked to the storage closet and grabbed the lavatory key.
 Irene had settled back into her seat and, like everyone else, was just staring forward and waiting for the landing.
+Harold and Harold were shifting in their seats.
+The three women in 26 were still primping.

 "I have just the trick for this."
 I pulled a second pin out of my hair and made a show of fiddling with the mechanism.